 The 1.36ha brownfield site comprises of three distinct parcels of land situated adjacent to each other.
 To the west of the Bird-owned land parcel sits a large flat brownfield site that is owned by Caerphilly County Borough Council (CCBC).
-A smaller parcel of CCBC land at the north eastern corner of this site consists of a flat landscaped area.
+A smaller parcel of CCBC land at the north-eastern corner of this site consists of a flat landscaped area.
 The site formerly housed a factory, public car park and nursery (now demolished).
-Part of the site is shortly to be reinstated as a car park.
+Part of the site may be reinstated as a car park.

-The site is constrained by flood issues and this could curtail the range of uses that could be adopted on the site.
+The site is constrained by flood issues that could curtail the range of uses adopted on the site.
 The council are seeking funding to undertake a study to determine the most appropriate redevelopment opportunities to achieve the overall aim of creating an attractive, sustainable and 'fit for purpose' tourism-focused town centre development that will complement and add value to Cwmcarn Forest Drive and the Monmouthshire and Brecon Canal.

-- Significant well-being and employment opportunities for a range of enterprises and sectors, including retail, leisure, tourism and recreation - Creation of a major new regional visitor destination point - Leisure focused development to boost the town centre catchment and help strengthen the existing night- time economy and add value to the visitor experience. - Stimulate wider commercial development on other sites within the town centre - To assist in developing the tourism offer in the town, linking it to both the Canal and nationally important Cwmcarn Forest attraction social services and educational facilities in the Risca area.
-Part of the site is available for redevelopment.
-The site is affected by flood issues that may restrict the potential uses that can be redeveloped on the site.
-The site, subject to access and flood risk issues, could accommodate housing, a small tourist accommodation facility or commercial office uses if it were redeveloped.
+- Significant well-being and employment opportunities for a range of enterprises and sectors, including retail, leisure, tourism and recreation - Creation of a major new regional visitor destination point - Leisure-focused development to boost the town centre catchment and help strengthen the existing night- time economy and add value to the visitor experience. - Stimulate wider commercial development on other sites within the town centre - To assist in developing the tourism offer in the town, linking it to both the Canal and nationally important Cwmcarn Forest attraction educational facilities.
+Redevelopment options might include housing (including sheltered housing), offices, a community facility or a small hotel.